Factor Overnight GARCH-It\^o Models: Abstract

 \section{Abstract}

-This paper introduces a unified multivariate overnight GARCH-It\^o model for volatility matrix estimation and prediction both in the low- and high-dimensional set-up.
-To account for whole-day market dynamics in the financial market, the proposed model has two different instantaneous volatility processes for the open-to-close and close-to-open periods, while each embeds the discrete-time multivariate GARCH model structure.
-We call it the multivariate overnight GARCH-It\^o (MOGI) model.
-Based on the connection between the discrete-time model structure and the continuous-time diffusion process, we propose a weighted least squares estimation procedure for estimating model parameters with open-to-close high-frequency and close-to-open low-frequency financial data, and establish its asymptotic theorems.
-We further discuss the prediction of future vast volatility matrices and study its asymptotic properties.
-A simulation study is conducted to check the finite sample performance of the proposed estimation and prediction methods.
-The empirical analysis is carried out to compare the performance of the proposed MOGI model with other benchmark methods in portfolio allocation problems.
+This paper introduces a unified factor overnight GARCH-It\^o model for large volatility matrix estimation and prediction.
+To account for whole-day market dynamics, the proposed model has two different instantaneous factor volatility processes for the open-to-close and close-to-open periods, while each embeds the discrete-time multivariate GARCH model structure.
+To estimate latent factor volatility, we assume the low rank plus sparse structure and employ nonparametric estimation procedures.
+Then, based on the connection between the discrete-time model structure and the continuous-time diffusion process, we propose a weighted least squares estimation procedure with the non-parametric factor volatility estimator and establish its asymptotic theorems.